flaviameteoro/EMPIRE_PF/README.txt

 Next, edit the file model_specific.f90 to make it appropriate for your model.

-See the documentation for more explaination. doc/html/index.html and/or doc/latex/refman.pdf
+See the documentation for more explanation. doc/html/index.html and/or doc/latex/refman.pdf